ericmedvet/slides/intro-ml-er-2223/02-definitions.md

 - can have duplicates (bag $\\ne$ set)
 - it does not imply any order among its elements (bag $\\ne$ sequence)

-.note[In most algorithms, and their program counterparts, dataset are actually processed sequentially, though]
+.note[In most algorithms, and in their program counterparts, dataset are actually processed sequentially, though]

 ---